 What all is covered under trip cancellation insurance for Wake Island?

 Travel always comes with its own set of risks.
-These risks increase when you are travelling in another country.
+These risks increase when you are traveling in another country.
 Buy Wake Island trip cancellation insurance, and as long as your reason for cancellation is covered in the policy, you can rest assured that you will be able to make a claim.

 Most standard travel insurance plans include the most common reasons for trip cancellation, including: